socadk/design-practice-repository/activities/DPR-StorySplitting.md

 ### Instructions (Synopsis, Definition)

-R. Lawrence describes nine splitting patterns in ["Patterns for Splitting User Stories"](https://agileforall.com/patterns-for-splitting-user-stories/), including:
+**Splitting patterns.** R. Lawrence describes nine splitting patterns in ["Patterns for Splitting User Stories"](https://agileforall.com/patterns-for-splitting-user-stories/), including:

 * *Data entry* methods, for instance multiple actors/users and/or technical channels (Web, mobile app and son on)
 * *Workflow* step: sequencing from process initiation to processing activities (possibly in parallel) and data manipulations to process termination